ij-build/ij/docs/config.md

         - SHA256:bpCS6MPUbsg3iOmQet2bNZ3m8DAED7ym6h9IrlYzPTU
 ```

-Alternatively, specifying the fingerprint '*' will allow any key that's bene added to the host's SSH agent (if at least one exists).
+Alternatively, specifying the fingerprint '*' will allow any key that's been added to the host's SSH agent (if at least one exists).

 ```yaml
 options: